darrenfishell/DS5983_final/README.md

 HF_API_TOKEN=
 ```

-Where HF_INFERENE is a restricted token only for the inference endpoint.
+Where `HF_INFERENCE` is a restricted token only for the inference endpoint.